einstin88/sapling-release/README.md

 # Sapling 🌱
 - current release: `v0.1`
 - Aims to help students pin-point answers *(1)* from a large corpus of journal articles.
 It could also work for other formats of texts, suchs as textbook chapters or e-books.
+- *How it works in short*: It searches for answers in the documents in your folder - imagine a custom 'Google search' for specific ideas or concepts in your readings!
+- You may also use it to do a **negative query**, that is searching to know that the documents don't have the information you are looking for.
+By giving it a bunch of documents and if the retrieved answers turn out to have low confidence scores, it is likely that the information you need is not in those given documents

 ## Why Sapling?
 The creation of Sapling hopes :-